-- For cross-account replication, the Customer Managed Key (CMK) that is used for encrypting the snapshot in the source region must be shared with the AWS account associated with the target region. - For cross-account replication, the AWS IAM user or role associated with the snapshot source region's AWS account (source AWS account) must have the following permissions: - ModifySnapshotAttribute and CopySnapshot on the EC2 instance - Describekey and ReEncrypt on the KMS key that is used to encrypt the original snapshot - For cross-account replication, the AWS IAM user or role associated with the snapshot replication target region's AWS account (target AWS account) must have the following permissions: - CreateGrant, DescribeKey, and Decrypt on the KMS key that is used to encrypt the original snapshot - CreateGrant, Encrypt, Decrypt, DescribeKey, and GenerateDataKeyWithoutPlainText on the KMS encryption key used while performing the CopySnapshot operation on the original snapshot
+- For cross-account replication, the Customer Managed Key (CMK) that is used for encrypting the snapshot in the source region must be shared with the AWS account associated with the target region. - For cross-account replication, each CMK must grant access to the other account.
+Add the cross account information in the CMK of the source account and conversely, add the source account information in the CMK of the cross account (the target AWS account). - For cross-account replication, the AWS IAM user or role associated with the snapshot source region's AWS account (source AWS account) must have the following permissions: - ModifySnapshotAttribute and CopySnapshot on the EC2 instance - DescribeKey and ReEncrypt on the KMS key that is used to encrypt the original snapshot - For cross-account replication, the AWS IAM user or role associated with the snapshot replication target region's AWS account (target AWS account) must have the following permissions: - CreateGrant, DescribeKey, and Decrypt on the KMS key that is used to encrypt the original snapshot - CreateGrant, Encrypt, Decrypt, DescribeKey, and GenerateDataKeyWithoutPlainText on the KMS encryption key used while performing the CopySnapshot operation on the original snapshot

-See "AWS permissions required by CloudPoint" on page 73.
+See "AWS permissions required by CloudPoint" on page 77.